obsidianmd/obsidian-developer-docs/en/Community directory/Manage your plugin or theme.md

 - **Manifest**: issues with `manifest.json`, such as missing fields or formatting.
 - **Releases**: issues with the GitHub release assets, such as unsupported extra files.
 - **Source code**: issues found in the plugin or theme's source code, such as disallowed packages or vulnerable dependencies.
-- **Build verification**: whether the published release assets were reproduced byte-for-byte from the repository's source, so users can trust they're running the code visible in the repository.
+- **Build verification**: whether the published release assets were reproduced byte-for-byte from the repository's source, or from your linked [[Getting started#Private source repository|private source repository]] if you use one, so users can trust they're running the code visible in the repository.

 Each result has a severity: **Warning**, **Recommendation**, or **Pass**.
 If you see a warning that your repository doesn't have a recognized license despite having one, refer to [[Frequently asked questions#Why do I get a "The repository does not have a recognized license" warning, despite having a valid license?|the FAQ]].